bonn0062/image_classifier_pytorch/README.md

 # image_classifier_pytorch

-An image classifier with >97% accuracy.
-Classifier is built with Python, PyTorch, Numpy, Matplotlib, Seaborn, JSON, and PIL.
+This is the repo for the FreeCodeCamp article *How to build an image classifier with greater than 97% accuracy* [The article can be found here](https://medium.freecodecamp.org/how-to-build-the-best-image-classifier-3c72010b3d55)

-This is the repo for the FreeCodeCamp article *How to build an image classifier with greater than 97% accuracy* [The article can be found here](https://medium.freecodecamp.org/how-to-build-the-best-image-classifier-3c72010b3d55)  The image classifier was built as the final project for the Facebook AI PyTorch Challenge.
+*The image classifier was built as the final project for the Facebook AI PyTorch Challenge.*

 **From the article:**